 You can only fly in one direction, eastwards or westwards, so backtracking (i.e. flying to a destination in the opposite direction) is not allowed.
-There are exceptions to this rule though, Star Alliance have been known to allow limited backtracking in order to reach a Star Alliance hub, for instance.
+There are some exceptions to this rule though.
+For instance, Star Alliance has been known to allow limited backtracking in order to reach a hub.

 You’ll need to cross both the Atlantic and Pacific oceans in order to qualify for a RTW.

-Your trip needs to be at least 10 days long and start and end in the same country.
+Your trip needs to be at least 10 days long and start/end in the same country.

 It can contain a maximum of 8 stopovers and 4 ground transport sectors, meaning you land at one airport and take off again to continue your trip on another.

 One of the major limiting factors is the fact that RTW redemptions may only contain 12 flights (what is called “flight segments” in travelspeak), so nonstop flights are preferable to be able to reach the full 8 stopovers.
 This might complicate things when booking complex itineraries, especially if they include short “feeder flights” to destinations away from large hubs.
 The best option would be to book as many long-haul flight segments as possible, and use the 4 available ground transport sectors to book those separate flights between the long-haul segments.
 Especially since these local flights can often be had for relatively low prices in cash.

 AeroMexico is part of SkyTeam, an alliance that tends to get overlooked, mainly because its main frequent flyer programs Delta SkyMiles and Air France/KLM FlyingBlue tend to offer relatively poor redemption value.
 But as you’ll see when you read on, RTW redemptions with AeroMexico represents a massive exception to this rule.